mbufi/RoboND-Kinematics-Project/Project_Summary.md

 NOTE: theta 5 crashes into itself for some reason... so it was nessary to basically "clip" the angles in order for it to not do that.

 ### Results Discussion
-The video of the arm can be see here:
+The video of the arm can be see here: (not yet uploaded.)

+Here is a sample picture of it after it grabbed an item and dropped it in the box.
+It is now in the process of grabbing the second item.
+![working][image4]

 It doesn't pick up every time, due to some wonky path planning that the project wants the arm to do.